Python Dictionary Storage of Custom Objects: The Importance of References vs. Deep Copies

 p1.age = 31

-When accessing this object through the dictionary, we find that its age has also been updated
+Then when accessing this object through the dictionary, we will find that its age has also been updated:

-This is because the dictionary stores references to the same memory address, not independent copies of the objects
+This is because the dictionary stores references to Person objects rather than independent copies of them.
+It stores a reference to the same memory address.

 This referencing behavior can lead to unexpected results when dealing with nested data structures or custom objects.
-For example, modifying an object directly stored in a dictionary—especially if it contains mutable attributes like lists or other custom objects—will affect the object retrieved through the dictionary.
+For example, if a custom object contains mutable attributes (such as lists or another custom object), directly storing such an object in a dictionary and modifying it will affect the object obtained through the dictionary.

 class Address: